 Guide Dog Class Lecture: Working without Sidewalks

-Working in the street is advisable only when there are no other options; there is no sidewalk or path alongside the road.
-To work safely in the street, you will want to make sure that the street is wide enough and road conditions are good before heading out to the shoulder of the road.
+Working your guide dog in the street is advisable only when there are no other options, and there is no sidewalk or path alongside the road.
+To work your guide dog safely in the street, you’ll need to ensure that the street is wide enough and road conditions are favorable before heading out to the shoulder of the road.

 Common Characteristics of Sidewalkless Areas: